roboconf/roboconf.github.io/en/roadmap.md

 * **From February 2015**

+	* Improve performances with IaaS deployments. &nbsp; <span class="glyphicon glyphicon-ok"></span>
-	* Add monitoring support to Roboconf.
+	* Add support for Roboconf's DSL in Atom.io. &nbsp; <span class="glyphicon glyphicon-ok"></span>
-	* Support place holders for environment switch.
+	* Create documentation generators. &nbsp; <span class="glyphicon glyphicon-ok"></span>
 	* Complete the Maven plug-in for reusability purpose.
+	* Setup a repository of reusable recipes and components.
+	* Add monitoring support to Roboconf with Nagios.
 	* Simplify the installation of Roboconf.

+* **From April 2015**

+	* Web socket support in the Deployment Manager.
+	* Rework the web administration.
+	* Support place holders for environment switch.
+	* Complete support in Eclipse and other editors.
 	* Study TOSCA support.
-	* Add auto-completion in Eclipse editors.
-	* Add support for Roboconf's DSL in Atom.io and Bracket.io.
-	* Create documentation generators.
+	* Support Apache QPID as the messaging server.

-* **From April 2015**
+* **After June 2015**

-	* Setup a repository of reusable recipes and components.
 	* Add support to execute user scenarios.
-	* Support Apache QPID as the messaging server.
+	* Support applications migration (continuous deployment).
+	* Create a Jenkins plugin.
+	* Upgrade Roboconf's messaging with SSL support.
+	* Implement a SSH target.

 * **For Contributions**